Felisong/recipe-example/recipes.md

 Stir in the vanilla extract.

 Step 5: Combine Wet and Dry Ingredients
 Gradually add the flour mixture to the butter mixture, alternating with the milk.
 Start and end with the flour mixture.
-Mix until just combined.
+Mix until just combined. test changes.

 Step 6: Bake the Cakes
 Divide the batter evenly between the prepared cake pans.